Aparna12Mishra/Cybersecurity-Internship-project/README.md

    - Include case studies to enhance understanding and applicability.

 4. **Securing the WWW:**
-   - Highlight the significance of the updated OWASP Top 10 in enhancing the overall security of the WWW.
+   - Highlight the significance of the updated OWASP Top 10 in enhancing the overall security of the World Wide Web.
    - Discuss preventive measures and best practices to secure web applications against common vulnerabilities.

 ## Conclusion